H&B Marketplace and Delivery by Seller (DBS)

 CHALLENGE

-Holland & Barrett’s transition from a single-retailer to a Marketplace model significantly expanded the product range but created three critical UX friction points:
+Holland & Barrett’s expansion into Delivery by Seller significantly increased product availability but introduced three critical UX friction points:

 Delivery Fragmentation: Inconsistent fees and shipping speeds within a single order.